-The current fish-flow release valve at the Log Cabin Diversion Dam has an estimated capacity of 18 cfs when the Log Cabin Diversion Dam impoundment WSE is at the invert of the Camptonville Tunnel, so an enlargement of the valve's capacity would be needed to release flows under the proposed Project.
+The current fish release valve at the Log Cabin Diversion Dam has an estimated capacity of 18 cfs when the Log Cabin Diversion Dam impoundment WSE is at the invert of the Camptonville Tunnel, so an enlargement of the valve's capacity would be needed to release flows under the proposed Project.
 Otherwise, operations for required flows would continue similarly to the No Action Alternative.

-Increased minimum flows downstream of Log Cabin Diversion Dam will result is less water diverted to New Bullards Bar Reservoir through the Camptonville Tunnel.
+Increased minimum flows downstream of Log Cabin Diversion Dam, opening of the Log Cabin Diversion Dam low level outlet when the Lohman Ridge Tunnel is closed, sediment management actions, and control of spills at Log Cabin Diversion Dam will result is less water diverted to New Bullards Bar Reservoir through the Camptonville Tunnel.
 Operation of the Camptonville Tunnel intake would continue similarly to the No Action Alternative.